fossabot/wp-social-manager/readme.txt

 = 1.1.0 =
 * Added template tag functions, additional Open Graph meta tags, improvement on the Filter hooks, and numerous bug fixes.

-= 1.0.6 =
-* Numerous bug fixes, and improvements in the REST API response as well as in the plugin code structure.

-= 1.0.5 =
-* Update translations and fixed bug with the stylesheet enqueue when the "Social Media Profiles" widget is active.

-= 1.0.4 =
-* A few minor bug fixes, and changes to retain consistency.

-= 1.0.3 =
-* A few minor changes in the generated meta tags.

-= 1.0.2 =
-* A few minor bug fixes, tweaks in Backbone application, and fixed `readme.txt` formatting issue.

-= 1.0.1 =
-* Added screenshot images, fixed a number of bugs and error formatting in `readme.txt` file, and a few improvements in the JavaScript.

-= 1.0.0 =
-* Initial release.